iluvjava/Maths/Notebook 2.0 obsidian/CSE 546 Machine Learning Fundamentals/ANNs/Region Proposal Network.md

 See [RPN](RPN.canvas) for visualizations of the modules.

 #### **High Level Summarizations**
-> The RPN takes input from *<mark style="background: #FFB86CA6;">convolutional feature map</mark>* and propose rectangular back in the original images that may contain objects of intersts.
+> The RPN takes input from *<mark style="background: #FFB86CA6;">convolutional feature map</mark>* and propose rectangular back in the original images that may contain objects of interests.
-> It consists of a small network (referred as *mini network*) that slides through the convolution featuer map to produce output.
+> It consists of a small network (referred as *mini network*) that slides through the convolution feature map to produce output.
 > In paper, the mini network takes in a $3\times 3$ tensor from the convolutional feature map as the input.
 > The output at each location is fed into two components, one for *<mark style="background: #FFB86CA6;">box regression</mark>*, and the other one for *<mark style="background: #FFB86CA6;">box classifications</mark>*.
 > The feature maps are low dimensional laten features produced by any generic vision networks.